electron/electron/docs/tutorial/electron-timelines.md

+# Electron Release Timelines
+### Notes:
+- These dates are our goals but there may be reasons for adjusting the stable deadline, such as security bugs.
+- These are our scheduled beta releases, however we often release more betas than scheduled.

 ## 5.0.0 Release Schedule
 Take a look at 5.0.0 Timeline [blog post](https://electronjs.org/blog/electron-5-0-timeline) for info about publicizing our release dates.
-#### Notes:
-- These dates are our goals but there may be reasons for adjusting the stable deadline, such as security bugs.
-- These are our scheduled beta releases, however we often release more betas than scheduled.

 | Date/Week Of    | Release      | Comments       |
 | --------------- | ------------ | -------------- |